phnx-im/docs/src/spec/glossary.md

 }
 ```

+The EAR key and the WelcomeAttributionInfo are encrypted under the joining client's friendship encryption key.

 ## User KeyPackage batch

 When a client retrieves KeyPackages from a QS for a given user, the QS responds with the KeyPackages, the associated Intermediate Client credentials, as well as a UserKeyPackageBatch.